narenmeka/nm-oracle-ai-hub/README.md

 # NM Oracle AI Hub

 A browser-based AI assistant hub with 8 models across 4 providers (Anthropic, Google, DeepSeek, Groq).
 Single HTML file — no install, no backend, no server required.
+Just provide the the API keys in setting tab and select the modle and good to go

 ## Live App